 The F&M Bank & Trust School Banks program is the most successful youth financial literacy program in Iowa.
-F&M Bank & Trust is very pleased to be able to offer such an outstanding program to so many of our area youth.
+F&M pleased to be able to offer such an outstanding program to so many of our area youth.
 When developing and implementing the F&M Bank & Trust School Banks program, teaching the concept that saving money is “never too late, nor ever too early” was our main objective.
 As the program grew, the focus developed into a much deeper purpose.
 Introducing the idea of saving money to school children not only lets the kids watch their money grow but also teaches an important life skill…responsibility.
 Numerous statistics show the number of adults who actually save money on a regular basis is quite low.
 Learning this responsible act at an early age will literally pay off for the rest of the student’s life.

 Teaching children to save money at any age is not just about banking.
 Teaching children to save is about building character, learning responsibility, developing skills and practicing discipline that can be applied to real life situations.
 The strength of the F&M Bank & Trust School Banks program, teaching financial skills and forming habits, will make “our kids” an asset in the communities in which we live and work.